Moni Moshonov

-Early and personal life
+Early life

 Moshonov was born in Ramla, Israel, to a Bulgarian Jewish family that immigrated to Israel from Sofia, Bulgaria.
 His father, Moshe, who studied law in Sofia, sold textiles at the Ramla market.
 Moshonov grew up in Ramla, Israel.
 He did his military service in an Israel Defense Forces entertainment troupe.

-Moshonov is married to Israel actress Sandra Sade, and is the father of opera singer and actress Alma Sadé Moshonov and actor Michael Moshonov.
-He resides in Tel Aviv, Israel, near Habima Theater.

 Career

 Acting

 After studying drama at Tel Aviv University, he joined the Haifa Theater, remaining with the group for five years.
 In 1977 he made his first film appearance in Masa Alunkot ("Journey of Stretchers") alongside Gidi Gov.

-In 1978–98, Moshonov starred along with Shlomo Baraba, Dov Glickman, Gidi Gov and many more in the Israeli satirical TV show Zehu Ze!, first on Israeli Educational Television and then Channel 2.
+In 1978–98, Moshonov starred along with Shlomo Bar-Aba, Dov Glickman, Gidi Gov and many more in the Israeli satirical TV show Zehu Ze!, first on Israeli Educational Television and then Channel 2.
 He also appeared in the films The Man Who Flew in to Grab (1981), Every Time We Say Goodbye (1986) and Deadline (1987).
 During the 1980s he starred in five "Festigal" song festivals, performing children's songs.
 He also starred in Arik Einstein's children's video Like Grownups in 1991.
 In 1992 he wrote, produced and starred in the film Cables.

 He has appeared in many theater plays in the Cameri Theater, Habima and the Beit Lessin Theater, as well as several entertainment shows with Baraba.
 In 2006 he directed Ideal Wedding at Habima and starred in The Goat: or, Who Is Sylvia?.